Veterans Student Payment Policy

 - Students must complete 40 percent of a payment period before funds are disbursed.

-- All verification documents must be submitted to the Financial Aid Office before funds will be disbursed.
+- All verification documents must be submitted to the Financial Aid Office before funds are disbursed.

 - Students may be responsible for payment when repeating a program or any portion of a program.
-Student must verify their status with the Financial Aid office.
+Students must verify their status with the Financial Aid office.

 - Upon withdrawal, a student’s financial aid will be recalculated based upon the Return to Title IV (R2T4) calculation.
 If it is determined the student has completed 60% or less than the scheduled hours for the payment period, he/she will be responsible for an overpayment.
 An overpayment of a financial aid award means that the payment exceeds the amount you are eligible to receive.

 - Students are responsible for any financial aid overpayment.
 An overpayment may occur as a result of a change of enrollment status.
 Until complete repayment of the over-award is made, a hold will be placed on the student records and the student will not be able to register for any program.
 A student overpayment of federal grant funds will be reported in the National Student Loan Data System (NSLDS).

 - Financial Aid awards are not renewed automatically.
 Students must re-apply each year.
 Applications become available at fafsa.ed.gov in October of each year.

 Conditions are subject to change in compliance with new federal and state regulations.

 Satisfactory Academic Progress

 The Federal Pell Grant requires all students to maintain Satisfactory Academic Progress AT ALL TIMES to continue eligibility.
 Federal Pell regulations require both Quantitative and Qualitative measures of progress.
-This means satisfactory progress of program hours and weeks, as well as maintaining a cumulative passing grade.
+This means satisfactory progress in program hours and weeks, as well as maintaining a cumulative passing grade.

 North Florida Technical College (NFTC) requires students to maintain a “C” average or better (2.0) for Satisfactory Academic Progress (SAP).
 The period for attendance, grades, and progress is from the beginning to the end of the program.
 NFTC checks SAP several times throughout the enrollment period.